My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

-I was appalled to hear that America will start to increase coal production in preference to switching to Green Energy.
-Unlike Europe, who are doing the reverse and investing in renewable energy rather than being dependent on fossil fuels.
+I was appalled to hear that America will start to increase coal production in preference to switching to green energy.
+This is unlike Europe, who are doing the reverse and investing in renewable energy rather than being dependent on fossil fuels.

 America Turns its Back on Renewables

 67% of America’s electricity generation in 2016 was from burning coal.

 In contrast, UK government policy since the 1980s is to reduce coal production, leaving 200 years of coal reserves in the ground; which to me, as someone who is not a natural green, almost seems like a waste of good natural resources.

 However, I do find it magnanimous that, unlike some countries including Australia, China and America, Britain is turning its back on coal reserves in preference for cleaner energy and a healthier environment.

 - In 1990, 67% of Britain’s electricity was produced from coal.